MicrosoftDocs/dynamics-365-project-operations/articles/budget/project-budget-management-overview-res-non-stocked.md

 Here's a step-by-step description of the project budget management process.

+1. Below steps to be performed on the dataverse.
 1. The project manager creates a budget for a project.
 The project budget can be created either from scratch or by using the project estimates of the project as input.
 1. The project manager can budget for the **Time**, **Material**, or **Expense** transaction class for the different phases of the project.
 1. The project manager submits the project budget for approval.
 An optional workflow for project budget approval can be enabled according to business requirements.